yuantianle/yuantianle.github.io/docs/2_Software_Engineering/Github/theory.md

 Combining the concept map below, each `commit` contains:

 - A pointer to its **root tree**, representing the state of the working directory at that time.
 - A **list of parent commits** corresponding to the previous snapshots (commits).
 A commit with no parents is a root commit, and a commit with multiple parents is a merge commit.
-Commits also contain
 - **Metadata** describing the snapshot.
 Such as:
     - Author and committer's name, email address, and date
     - A commit message.
 The commit message is an opportunity for the commit author to describe the purpose of that commit with respect to the parents.